vinsongqj/42_Fly-In/README.md

 **Fly-in** is a multi-drone turn-based routing simulator.
 Given a map of normal, restricted, blocked or limited capacity zones, the program simulates how a fleet of drones travels from a single starting zone to a single destination zone, one turn at a time.

-The core pathfinding logic is done through Dijkstra's algorithm wrapped by Yen's algorithm to find the top-K alternate paths.
-Yen's algorithm will iteratively perform a Dijkstra operation to find the best alternate path if a blocked zone is encountered, while Dijkstra is in charge of determining the shortest path with the least movement cost.

 ## Requirements

 * python 3.10+